KaiijuMC/BlueMapSignMarkers/README.md

 Put markers png into `bluemap/web/markers`.
 Please use 24x24px png images.
 Other images are not supported.

+## How to use
+Place a sign.

+- 1st line: "[map]"
+- 2nd line: text
+- 3rd line: text
+- 4th line: image name (without .png)

+The marker is removed when the sign is destroyed.

 ## Example

 This will create a "TestTest" marker on the map with `bluemap/web/markers/icon_name.png` as icon.